nix-community/haumea/CONTRIBUTING.md

 - Add [tests](https://github.com/nix-community/haumea/tree/main/tests) when necessary.
   Test your changes with `nix flake check`.
 Make sure new files are added to git.

+## Documentation

+Documentation sits in the [docs](https://github.com/nix-community/haumea/tree/main/docs) directory.
+You can get started with `nix develop ./docs`, which will start up [mdbook](https://github.com/rust-lang/mdbook) and serve the documentation on localhost.

 ## Scope

 Haumea only depends on [nixpkgs.lib](https://github.com/nix-community/nixpkgs.lib).